Juan Manuel Santos: Minister of Defense

 Santos also founded the Social Party of National Unity (Party of the U) to support the presidency of Álvaro Uribe.
 He was named Minister of Defence on 19 July 2006.
 During his tenure as Defence Minister, the administration dealt a series of blows against the FARC guerrilla group, including the rescue of Fernando Araújo Perdomo, the death of FARC Secretariat member Raúl Reyes (a controversial military raid on Ecuador's border), and the non-violent rescue of former presidential candidate Ingrid Betancourt held captive since 2002, along with fourteen other hostages, including three Americans.

 In 2008 the 'false positives' scandal was uncovered, referring to revelations concerning extrajudicial executions carried out by members of the military in order to artificially increase the number of guerrillas killed by the Army and claim rewards from the government.
 On 4 November 2008, Santos admitted that the military had carried out extrajudicial executions and he pledged to resolve the issue.
 Twenty-seven military officers, including three generals and eleven colonels, were sacked after an internal army investigation concluded that they were responsible for administrative failures and irregularities in reporting enemy casualties and operational results.
 The Commander of the Colombian National Army, General Mario Montoya, resigned.
 By May 2009, 67 soldiers had been found guilty and over 400 were arrested pending trial.

-There are different estimates for the number of civilians who may have been killed in this manner.
+There are different estimates for the number of civilians who may have been murdered in this manner.
 As of May 2009, prosecutors were investigating more than 900 cases involving over 1,500 victims and 1,177 members of the Colombian security forces.
-According to the Coordinación Colombia-Europa-Estados Unidos NGO coalition and the Fundación para la Educación y el Desarrollo, an estimated 3,756 extrajudicial executions occurred between 1994 and 2009, of which 3,084 cases would have taken place after 2002.
+According to the Coordinación Colombia-Europa-Estados Unidos NGO coalition and the Fundación para la Educación y el Desarrollo, an estimated 3,756 extrajudicial murders occurred between 1994 and 2009, of which 3,084 cases would have taken place after 2002.